Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 ### 3.3 Azure Container App Tab

+!!! tip "The Azure Container App provides the hosting environment for our copilot (API endpoint)"

 [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) will host the endpoint used to serve the Contoso Chat application on the Contoso Outdoors website.
 The Azure provisioning should have deployed a default Azure Container App to this endpoint.

 1. Return to the Azure Portal, Tab 3️⃣